Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 This two-man operation serves up savoury and sweet pancakes at reasonable prices.
 There are only four tables in this charming eatery, and hundreds of teapots hanging from the ceiling.
 The service can be slow, but locals swear it's worth the wait.

 Amsterdam's Pride is one of Europe's most popular and well-attended gay pride festivals, taking place annually between late July and early August.
-For many, its highlight is the Canal Parade, in which about 75 decorated craft carry revellers along the Amstel, Stopera, and Prinsengracht canals.
-The festival includes a full programme of street parties, sporting events, an open-air film festival on the Nieumarkt, and many cultural and theatrical events.
+For many, its highlight is the Canal Parade, in which about 75 decorated craft carry revellers along the Amstel, Stopera and Prinsengracht canals.
+The festival includes a full programme of street parties, an open-air film festival on the Nieuwmarkt and many cultural and theatrical events.
 The city's club scene also comes alive, with special events and parties held all week long.
-Parents may want to be selective about where they go, as the festival traditionally involves a lot of crudity and nudity.
-All of the main events take place in central Amsterdam.
-Travellers should bear in mind that the city gets very busy over Pride, and book their accommodation well in advance.
+All of the main events take place in central Amsterdam, and travellers should book accomodation in advance as the city gets very busy over Pride.

-Amsterdam's Roots festival started as a celebration of African music in 1983, becoming a major event on the global music calendar.
+Amsterdam's Roots Festival started as a celebration of African music in 1983, becoming a major event on the global music calendar.
 Today, the annual programme draws top artists from the world over.
-Performances take place at different venues around the city, though the festival always ends with a massive open-air concert in the Oosterpark, which is the highlight in most concert-goers' minds.
+Performances take place at different venues around the city, though the festival always ends with a massive open-air concert in the Oosterpark.
 The Roots Festival is part of the Holland Festival and a wonderful experience for lovers of world music.
 Music genres are diverse, with main stages including World Stage, Club Stage, Urban Groove and Bass Stage, and a lot of pop and dance music in the mix.
 Festival-goers can enjoy dance and music workshops, a food fair and lots of craft and clothing markets along with the music.
 The festival also has an area dedicated to children's entertainment.